A Modern Primer on Processing in Memory: Introduction

 The cost of data movement is a fundamental issue with the \emph{processor-centric} nature of contemporary computer systems.
 The CPU is considered to be the master in the system, and computation is performed only in the processor (and accelerators).
 In contrast, data storage and communication units, including the main memory, are treated as unintelligent workers that are incapable of computation.
-As a result of this processor-centric design paradigm, data moves a lot in the system between the computation units and communication/storage units so that computation can be done on it.
-With the increasingly \emph{data-centric} nature of contemporary and emerging applications, the processor-centric design paradigm leads to great inefficiency in performance, energy and cost.
-For example, most of the real estate within a single compute node is already dedicated to handling data movement and storage (e.g., large caches, memory controllers, interconnects, and main memory)~\cite{kumar.isscc2009,howard201048core,jowani2010x8664,gillespie2014steam,singh2017zen}, and our recent work shows that more than 62\% of the entire system energy of a mobile device is spent on data movement between the processor and the memory hierarchy for widely-used mobile workloads~\cite{boroumand2016pim}.
+As a result of this processor-centric design paradigm, data moves a lot in the system \omv{(back and forth} between the computation units and communication/storage units\omv{)} so that computation can be done on it.
+With the increasingly \emph{data-centric} nature of contemporary and emerging applications, the processor-centric design paradigm leads to great inefficiency in performance, energy\gf{,} and cost.
+For example, most of the real estate within a single compute node is already dedicated to handling data movement and storage (e.g., large caches, memory controllers, interconnects, \omv{communication interfaces and associated circuitry,} main memory)~\cite{kumar.isscc2009,howard201048core,jowani2010x8664,gillespie2014steam,singh2017zen}, and our recent \omiv{works show} that \omiv{(1)}~more than 62\% of the entire system energy of a mobile device is spent on data movement between the processor and the memory hierarchy for widely-used mobile workloads~\gf{\cite{boroumand.asplos18}}; \omiv{(2)~more than 90\% of the entire system energy is spent on memory when executing large \omv{commercial edge} neural network models on modern edge machine learning accelerator\omv{s}~\cite{boroumand2021google,boroumand2021google_arxiv}}.